Beginner

 end

-endKey Takeaway: Track current step in socket assigns.
-Render different forms based on step.
-Validate before advancing.
-Save all data together on final submission.
+endKey Takeaway: Track the current step in socket assigns, render different form partials per step, validate before advancing, and persist all collected data on final submission.

 Example 20: JSON API Endpoints